The Problem

 The industry's response: amputation

-Model hallucinates — add output filters.
+Model fabricates — add output filters.
 Says something dangerous — block entire topics.
 Shows overconfidence — add refusal patterns.
 Every "safety protocol" removes a capability.
 The safer the model, the less useful it becomes.

 This is not medicine.
 This is amputation of intelligence.
 You have a brilliant mind that lacks discipline — and instead of educating it, you cut pieces off until it stops scaring you.